Dodecahedrane/DevOpsNotes/Python/APIs/API.md

 Generally caching can only be used on Get requests

 A cache hit is where there is data in the cache, a miss is where there is not, and the data must be requested from elsewhere.

+Caches aren't normally permanent, and can get updates from the main data store.
 ### A Caching Example

 There is an API that serves weather data.
 There is an endpoint that allows the API consumer to request the current data for a particular weather station.